The best monitors for programming

 Are 4K monitors suitable for programming?

 When you’re coding, a monitor’s resolution will not factor in quite the way it would with other content creators.
 Having access to stunning graphics, at least for work, doesn’t hold the same priority as being able to work in comfort.
-However, that doesn’t mean you should ignore UHD monitors when looking for that next display.
+However, that doesn’t mean you should ignore UHD or 4K monitors when looking for that next display.

 UHD displays do offer one particular benefit to coders over their lower-res counterparts.
 That higher resolution provides more screen real estate and allows you to fit more windows on your screen while working.
 If anything, that higher resolution allows a more streamlined workflow.